 What is a User Journey Map?

-When UX designers/team design a product, one of the many fundamental questions posed is how will the users use this product?
+When UX designers/team design a product, one of the many fundamental questions posed is how will the users use this product.
 Answering such questions will lead to the creation of a unique product.
 However, to answer this question, the UX designer/team must understand the user’s perspective – The very essence of the entire experience.
 This is where a user journey map comes into play as a tool to help them answer this fundamental question.
+You may also check what is integrated pg here!

 There are two significant advantages to a user journey map –